 In days gone by of SEO, there was too much of a good thing.
 That good thing was over optimisation and link buying.
-Even the most experienced of SEO professionals were most likely guilty of stuffing too many keywords into a website to boost a site’s ranking.
+Even the most experienced of SEO professionals were most likely guilty of stuffing too many keywords into a website to boost a site’s ranking in their SEO efforts.

 However, this was the only way for sites to be ranked pre-Google and often it meant that copy would be so filled with irrelevant keywords and links that the content became unreadable and disjointed to a real person.
-With link buying, most SEO agencies needed little more than a credit card and a list of contacts to be in business and purchasing links for clients.
+With link buying, most SEO agencies needed little more than a credit card and a list of contacts for their SEO efforts to be successful.

 The industry has thankfully moved on considerably since the days of over optimised pages with irrelevant keywords and purchased link placement.
 Through a combination of machine learning algorithmic updates by Google, the industry focus has had to shift towards the user experience with well written content and creating assets that actually earn organic links.